LiorZ/hdac8_thesis/thesis.rst

 Searching for novel, non-histone substrates
 --------------------------------------------

 	We used the minimization only version of our predictor to search for potential novel substrates of HDAC8.
-This version of the predictor achieved both superior performance and is the least computationally intensive.
+This version of the predictor has similar performance to the full optimization scheme and is the least computationally intensive.
 	The Phosphosite database from the site PhosphoSitePlus (PSP) - an online systems biology resource providing comprehensive information and tools for the study of protein post-translational modifications, contains a compilation of all experimentally examined acetylation sites in proteins [52]_ .
 We downloaded this database and queried it for lysine acetylated proteins.
 These present a pool of potential targets of HDAC8.
-In order to evaluate their ability to be deacetylated by HDAC8, we trimmed the sequences around the acetylated lysine to the same size of the sequences in our experimental dataset - **YYK(ac)YYY**, and used these as input.
+In order to evaluate their ability to be deacetylated by HDAC8, we trimmed the sequences around the acetylated lysine to the same size of the sequences in our experimental dataset - **XXK(ac)XXX**, and used these as input.

 	To demonstrate the ability of our classifier to recognize potential substrates among the large database of acetylated sequences, we plotted the distribution of scores of all the acetylated sequences from the database against a background distribution of random peptides that were sampled from the distribution of amino acids in the acetylated sequences in phosphosite (Figure :ref:`phosphodist`), under the null hypothesis that both sequences originate from the same distribution.
 The plot shows that overall, acetylated peptides obtained lower scores than random peptides (Kolmogorov-Smirnov test p-value =5.07×10\ :sup:`-5`.
 The median score for acetylated peptides was 540.6 and for the random peptides 587.98).
 Looking only at peptides with negative scores, the median score for the acetylated peptides is -4.56 and for the random peptide data set, the median score is -2.19.